-My granddad loved spinach; we grew loads of it in our garden, and he would always tell me that it would make me grow up big and strong, like Popeye.
+My granddad loved spinach, and we grew loads of it in our garden.
+He would always tell me that it would make me grow up big and strong, like Popeye.
 Trouble was, I never liked Popeye, and I liked spinach even less.
-Especially the way my gran cooked it.
+Especially the way my gran cooked it!

 I make no claims as to the authenticity of my palak paneer (c’mon, I use tofu, not cheese!) but this is more or less how my local greengrocer taught me to make it.
 I know not whether it’s his mother’s recipe or his wife’s but it’s a family recipe nonetheless.